buraksatar/buraksatar.github.io/_pages/about.md

 Recent News
 ======
-* 07/2023: Will visit [MaVi Research Group](https://uob-mavi.github.io/), University of Bristol for 3 months.
+* 07/2023: Will visit [MaVi Research Group](https://uob-mavi.github.io/), University of Bristol for three months under the supervision of [Dr Michael Wray](https://mwray.github.io/).
 * 06/2023: Will submit an extended work to a journal.
+* 05/2023: A tiny bit of this work is just accepted to [Ego4d/EPIC Workshop](https://sites.google.com/view/ego4d-epic-cvpr2023-workshop/) at CVPR 2023.
-* 05/2023: Will submit an ongoing work to a conference.
+* 05/2023: A recent work is submitted to a conference.

 Publications
 ======